A Guide to American Indian and Indigenous Studies Collections

 The Newberry Library’s Digital Collections for the Classroom website is an educational resource designed for teachers and students featuring primary sources from the Newberry’s holdings, contextual essays, and discussion questions.
 Newberry Teacher and Student Programs collaborates with scholars, university faculty, and classroom teachers to develop the collections in this growing resource for classroom use.

-American Indian Histories and Cultures: American Indian Histories and Cultures is a deep and wide-ranging selection of visual and textual resources related to Native American culture and history.
+• Indigenous Histories and Cultures in North America: American Indian Histories and Cultures is a deep and wide-ranging selection of visual and textual resources related to Native American culture and history.
 Taken from the Newberry Library’s Edward E Ayer Collection, one of the world’s most comprehensive collections of American Indian history, the resource provides documents, images, context, and insight into American Indian culture and history, the European settlement of the Americas, and the interactions between the two groups.
 Access to this subscription database is available on-site through any of the Newberry’s public computers.

 Have a Question?